freiksenet/lands_of_mana/README.md

 ### Tidbits and various random observations

+- x 0, y 0 is bottom-left corner
+  - Multi-tile entities (city) positions are always bottom-left

 ## Random refactorings

 - [ ] Render should add transforms to world etc
 - [ ] Refactor structs that are single value to just be single value
 - [ ] Default values for some sentinels, group into bundlesn better
-- [ ] Fix .0 weirdness for selection target
 - [ ] Make separate module for selection rendering stuff
 - [ ] Make separate module for selection input handling stuff
 - [ ] Interact system is horrible, make it nicer
-- [ ] Refactor all unneeded random clone/copy stuff and ref/borrow passing
+  - [ ] Separate hover and click
+  - [ ] Don't filter hover on drag over ui
 - [ ] Remove need of using patched egui
+- [ ] World initialization for relevant parts should happen in relevant plugins, not in game (eg ViewerBundle in ui)
+- [ ] ViewerMap should respect ordering and output stable ordering

 ## Project plan